Vine / Lemay / BNSF Intersection Improvements#

 Through previous budget processes, the City has also appropriated and spent approximately $3 million on preliminary design, right-of-way acquisitions, construction of dirt embankment, installation of a large box culvert for storm events, public outreach, and various other tasks

-The City is currently at a 50% design level with the plan set, and has secured access to all of the right-of-way required to construct the realignment.
-The City has secured a construction contractor through an alternative project delivery approach called Construction Manager/General Contractor (CM/GC).
-Construction activities are currently underway with staging and mobilization, with significant work expected to begin in early April 2021.
+The City secured a construction contractor through an alternative project delivery approach called Construction Manager/General Contractor (CM/GC).
+Construction activities are currently underway.
 Below is a general timeline through project completion:

 - January – May: Finalize design and railroad processes

 - Late February: Resume on-site construction, primarily off existing roadways with embankment, drainage and walls

 - April/May – Begin roadway and drainage construction

 - November – Complete bridge construction and final roadway paving